deco3500-2017/packed-to-the-rafters/README.md

 Features will be combined when going through sprints.
 This is a decision made either towards a limited timeframe or positive combined testing.
 Where testing and developing with said features will produce positive outcomes towards the overall application.
 For example this could be either towards faster testing evaluation correlation or both features conflict/ work in correlation with each other.

 ### Sprint Breakdown
+Below is the brief breakdown of all upcoming sprints.

 | Sprint | Start Date | End Date | Tasks |
 |--------|------------|----------|-------|